ezsystems/commerce-documentation/docs/guide/basket/basket_api/basket_routing.md

 | success   | array                                        | A list of success messages.                         |
 | notice    | array                                        | A list of notice messages                           |

-The messages were already translated in the Basket service using the translation service.
+The messages were already translated in the basket service using the translation service.

 ### Events in show basket